Corporate Funding was developed on Jul.24, 2024.

 page 22

-Consider the simple example of a company that has both fixed and variable expenses.
-Suppose it has one product, with a sales price of Thai Baht (THB) 100 per unit and variable costs of Thai Baht 40 per unit.
-This means that the company has a THB 60 profit per unit before considering any fixed expenses.
-This THB 60 is the product's contribution margin - the amount that is available to cover any fixed expenses.
+Consider the simple example of a company with fixed and variable expenses.
+Suppose it has one product with a sales price of Thai Baht (THB) 100 per unit and variable costs of Thai Baht 40 per unit.
+This means the company has a THB 60 profit per unit before considering any fixed expenses.
+This THB 60 is the product's contribution margin - the amount available to cover fixed expenses.
 Suppose the company's fixed expenses are THB 20 million.
-If the company produces and sells 250,000 units, it has a loss of THB 5 million; whereas if it produces and sells 1 million units, it has a profit of THB 40 million.
+If the company produces and sells 250,000 units, it has a loss of THB 5 million; if it produces and sells 1 million units, it has a profit of THB 40 million.
+The company would have to produce and sell 1/3 million units before covering its fixed expenses; producing and selling more than 1/3 million produces a profit, and producing less than 1/3 million generates a loss.
+This 1/3 million is the break-even point: the number of units produced and sold such that the product of the units sold and unit price covers the variable and fixed expenses.